Water runs out at UN shelters in Gaza. Medics fear for patients as Israeli ground offensive looms

 Other doctors feared for the lives of patients dependent on ventilators and those suffering from complex blast wounds needing around-the-clock care.
 Doctors worried entire hospital facilities would be shut down and many would die as the last of fuel stocks powering their generators came close to running out.
 United Nations humanitarian monitors estimated this could happen by Monday.

-At Shifa Hospital in Gaza City, the heart of the evacuation zone, medical officials estimated at least 35,000 men, women and children crammed into the large open grounds, in the lobby and in the hallways, hoping the location would give them protection from the fighting.
+At Shifa Hospital in Gaza City, the heart of the evacuation zone, medical officials estimated at least 35,000 men, women and children crammed into the large open grounds, in the stairways and corridors of the hospital building, hoping the location would give them protection from the fighting.
 “Their situation is very difficult,” said hospital director Mohammed Abu Selmia.

 About half a million Gaza residents have taken refuge in U.N. shelters across the territory and are running out of water, said Juliette Touma, a spokesperson for the U.N.’s Palestinian refugee agency, known by the acronym UNRWA.
 “Gaza is running dry,” she said, adding that U.N. teams have also begun to ration water.